-Please watch this informative video about the 60-minute class from independently owned HotYoga4You Rockville Centre location.
-Our 60 minute class is compressed, balance, very cardiovascular, and gives you more time for your daily activities~
+Please watch this informative video about the 60-minute class from the HotYoga4You Rockville Centre location.
+Our 60 minute class is compressed, balanced, very cardiovascular, and gives you more time for your daily activities~

 What is the 60-minute class?

-The 60-minute class is choreographed from the same postures as the 90 minute class, but moves at a quicker flow and has a lot less rest.
-As a result of the faster pace, there are increased cardio-vascular benefits, which help to create leaner muscle.
+The 60-minute class is choreographed from the same postures as the 90 minute class, but moves at a quicker flow and has less rest.
+As a result of the faster pace, there are increased cardio-vascular benefits, which help to create leaner muscle and a stronger heart

 Why now?
 How come the 60-minute class wasn’t introduced before?